 Angela Diaz, M.D., M.P.H., is the Jean C. and James W. Crystal Professor of Pediatrics at the Mount Sinai School of Medicine, and the Director of the Mount Sinai Adolescent Health Center.
 Dr. Diaz earned her medical degree from Columbia University in 1981 and completed her post-doctoral training at the Mount Sinai School of Medicine in 1985.
 She has a history of involvement in mental and primary health services, particular to trauma-affected adolescents.
 Dr. Diaz is also the Director of Health Services for the Children’s Aid Society in New York City.
 Her involvement includes international health projects in Asia, Central and South America, Europe, Africa, and health advocacy and policy in the U.S. Dr. Diaz, a former White House Fellow, was named one of the best doctors in New York by New York magazine and received the American Academy of Pediatrics Founders of Adolescent Health Award in 2001.
 She also recently received the Alexander Richman Commemorative Award for Ethics and Humanism in Medicine from the Mount Sinai School of Medicine.

-Dr. Jennifer Scott is Global Managing Director of Strategy+Planning for Ogilvy Public Relations.
+Dr. Jennifer Scott is Managing Director for Ogilvy Public Relations.
 She heads a team of the agency’s most senior communicators who work with clients to elevate strategic excellence, creativity, and campaign effectiveness.
 Over the past twenty years, Dr. Scott has worked with organizations, corporations, and governments to enhance and manage reputation, launch and strengthen brands, implement public policy initiatives, and inspire behavior change.
 She has a specialist background in audience segmentation, trend analysis, and campaign evaluation.
 Prior to leading the Strategy+Planning group, she was Managing Director of Insights & Research at Ogilvy PR.
 Before joining the agency, she was President of StrategyOne, Edelman’s specialist research company.
 Dr. Scott has also served as Director of Applied Research & Consulting in New York, and as Senior Vice President at Shepardson Stern + Kaminsky.
 A board member of SeaWeb, an environmental organization dedicated to creating public awareness and action around ocean degradation, Dr. Scott also works with various groups to empower and support U.S. veterans.
 She received her B.A.
 (Honors) in Politics and Psychology from the University of KwaZulu/Natal in South Africa, and has a doctorate in Politics from Oxford University, England.

 Daniel Simkowitz is a Managing Director in Global Capital Markets at Morgan Stanley, the Chair of the firm’s Capital Commitment Committee, and leads Morgan Stanley’s strategic financing effort.
 His transaction experience includes four of the largest IPOs in history: Lucent Technologies ($3.0 BN), Conoco ($4.4 BN), Agere Systems ($4.1 BN), and Accenture ($1.9 BN).
 Mr. Simkowitz has managed spin-off and subsidiary IPOs for AT&T, Lucent, Dupont, General Motors, First Data, McDonalds, Procter & Gamble, and other major corporations.
 In addition, he has executed several of the largest convertible financings in U.S. history for Amgen, Tyco, Ford, Medtronic, and Wells Fargo.
 After spending three years managing Morgan Stanley’s equity activities in Japan and Southeast Asia, Mr. Simkowitz returned to New York in 1995 as a senior member of the equity syndicate desk and went on to manage the firm’s equity origination efforts for industrial and technology issuers.
 Mr. Simkowitz is a graduate of Harvard University and holds an M.B.A from Columbia University.